jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes

-* then I add a note
+* and I add a note

   .. code-block:: python